martinezjf2/guild_replica/README.md

 To use The Guild Education Replica, follow these steps:

 Make sure you have installed the dependencies by running

 `bundle install`

+Make sure you have PostgreSQL installed.
+If you do not have it installed, [click here](https://www.robinwieruch.de/postgres-sql-macos-setup) for procedure on how to install.
+Make sure to start up the postgres server before starting your localhost server.

+To start up the postgres server, run this command on your command line:

+`pg_ctl -D /usr/local/var/postgres start`

+To stop the postgre server, run this command on your command line:

+`pg_ctl -D /usr/local/var/postgres stop`

+After starting your postgres server, run: `rails db:create` which will create the development files for your database.
+Then run: `rails db:migrate` which will the migrations to set up the tables.
+Lastly, run `rails:db seed` in order to generate data to register available courses.

-To open the project to your localhost, run
+To open the project on your localhost, run: `rails s` on your terminal, and go to your browser and type in localhost:3000.
+You should see the project opened up.

-`rails s`

-in your terminal
+Lastly, sign up and enjoy your experience!

 ## Contributing to The Guild Education Replica

 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->

 To contribute to The Guild Education Replica, follow these steps:

 1. Fork this repository.